 Purchasing vs Procurement Infographics

-|Procurement is matched the organization need by making strategic sourcing||Purchasing relates to buying goods and services with little strategy.|
+|Procurement is matched the organization need by making strategic sourcing||Purchasing relates to buying goods and services with a little strategy.|

-|Procurement need a lot of strategy before finalizing the procurement deal||The objective of purchasing is to buy materials with the exact need.
+|Procurement needs a lot of strategy before finalizing the procurement deal||The objective of purchasing is to buy materials with the exact need.
 Best quality and deliver the material to the destination within a specific period of time.|

 |Procurement is more than just managing to spend through a structured process.||Purchasing is a normal transaction when a company pays for goods and services.|

-|It involves selecting Vendors, Inspection of Quality of Goods and evaluating the potential suppliers.||Purchasing department would like to work with vendors that are previously working with the organization.|
+|It involves selecting Vendors, Inspection of Quality of Goods and evaluating the potential suppliers.||The purchasing department would like to work with vendors that are previously working with the organization.|

-|It requires a set of skill set like Conflict Resolution, Research, Effective communicator, Influences to maintain good supplier relationship and business outcome.||It requires a set of skills like analytic thinking, inventory management, and time management to maintain so that production of the company is not affected.|
+|It requires a set of skillsets like conflict resolution, research, effective communicator, influence to maintain good supplier relationship and business outcome.||It requires a set of skills like analytic thinking, inventory management, and time management to maintain so that the production of the company is not affected.|

-|The Procurement role is high strategic purpose and value contributor and they build a relationship with company stakeholders.||Purchasing role is less concern about the risk associated with the buying of goods and services.|
+|The Procurement role is a high strategic purpose and value contributor and they build a relationship with company stakeholders.||The purchasing role is less concern about the risk associated with the buying of goods and services.|

-Purchase and Procurement are an integral part to run the business and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
+Purchase and procurement are an integral part to run the business and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
 A business procurement will not be able to survive if its price procurement is more than the profit it makes on selling the actual product and purchasing cost may have a direct impact on profit.
 Nowadays the internet and e-commerce Are drastically changing the way of purchasing is done.

 - Average Cost vs Marginal Cost Differences